awaisdevops/linux/firewall/firewalld/README.md

 ## Overview

-`irewalld` manages firewall rules dynamically and provides a more flexible way to configure firewall settings compared to traditional `iptables`.
+`firewalld` manages firewall rules dynamically and provides a more flexible way to configure firewall settings compared to traditional `iptables`.

 ---